Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Experiments

 For a comprehensive evaluation, we evaluated the impact of different estimator models, included two control conditions, ran multiple data scarcity scenarios, and tested with two EEG signal representations.
 The computational environment is detailed in Appendix~\ref{appendix:comp_env}.

-\paragraph{Estimators.} Our method requires training estimators $f_{\theta_h}$ on $\Gamma^h_N$ to compute $S(h)$.
-We compared performance using Linear Regression (LR), Support Vector Regression (SVR), and Multi-Layer Perceptron (MLP) as implemented in Scikit-learn library~\cite{pedregosa2011scikit}.
-The relative model simplicity allows for a rigorous evaluation with cross-validation and hyperparameter optimization setups within our computational resources.
-In addition, linear models are known to perform particularly well in EEG tasks~\cite{parra2005recipes,subasi2010eeg,blankertz2011single,lemm2011introduction,blankertz2018gentle}.
-When training estimator parameters $\theta$, $e$, and $d$ are standardized by removing the mean and scaling to unit variance for each feature.
+\paragraph{Estimators.} Our method requires training estimators $f_{\theta_h}$ on $\Gamma^h_N$ to compute the Self-Calibration score $S(h)$.
+We compared performance using Linear Regression (LR), Support Vector Regression (SVR), and Multi-Layer Perceptron (MLP) as implemented in the Scikit-learn library~\cite{pedregosa2011scikit}.
+The relative model simplicity allows for rigorous evaluation within our computational constraints, and linear models are known to perform well in EEG tasks~\cite{parra2005recipes,subasi2010eeg,blankertz2011single,lemm2011introduction,blankertz2018gentle}.
+When training estimator parameters $\theta$, both EEG $e$ and distances $d$ are standardized by removing the mean and scaling to unit variance for each feature.

 Each $S(h)$ estimate is the average of a 10-fold 90\%/10\% randomly partitioned cross-validation procedure.
+This cross-validation is essential for two reasons: (1) it ensures the estimators do not train and test on the same data, and (2) it provides the held-out data necessary to compute the relative scores that define $S(h)$.
+We specifically address potential overfitting by computing $S(h)$ as a ratio of errors.
+Furthermore, for each cross-validation fold, the aligned RMSE and the shuffled RMSE are computed on the identical held-out fold.
+Thus, if an estimator overfits or performs poorly, the aligned and shuffled errors should be similar, resulting in $S(h) \approx 1$, which is easily detected and can prevent premature decisions in online settings.

 As detailed in Appendix~\ref{appendix:regressors}, we decided not to pre-tune estimators' meta-parameters using ground-truth information because our approach is meant to be fully unsupervised, and doing so would not represent a realistic SC-BCI scenario.
 Nonetheless, we assessed the performance of SVR and MLP with offline hyperparameter optimization, which we detail in Appendix~\ref{appendix:meta_param}.

 \paragraph{Control conditions.} We benchmarked \algoname{} using theoretically ineffective estimators for computing $S(h)$.
 Our control conditions include: 1) a dummy estimator (\emph{Dummy}) predicting $d$ as the average of all distances in $\Gamma^{h}_N$ without considering $e$, and 2) a Linear Regressor that always Shuffle stimuli and response pairs prior to training (\emph{S-LR}).
 Both baselines should perform at chance level, confirming that our algorithm's information gain comes solely from EEG responses.
 For ranking, results are compared to random guessing.
 For $L=60$ candidates, the average target rank is 30, and the expected $d$ of a top-ranked face is $23.08$.